Raleigh CWRT Monthly Meeting Presentation Video Archive

 - 2023-03-13: Jim McKee, M.A., in person (with simultaneous Zoom recording), speaking on the topic Abraham Lincoln and the Fort Anderson Flag - A Flag That Might Have Changed U.S. History

-- 2022-12-12: Holiday Party -- No video was recorded
+- 2022-12-12: Holiday Party – No Video Recorded

 - 2022-11-14: Tom Elmore, in person (with simultaneous Zoom recording), speaking on the topic The Burning of Columbia, SC, Feb.
 17th, 1865